ThomasBrazier/inrae-rhino-fair/README.md

+#### Synthetic scripts for the results

-The script `data_for_manuscript.R` is the central script to reproduce all the results presented in the paper.
-In addition, figures are produced by the script `Figures_preprint.R`.
+The script `data_for_manuscript.R` is a synthetic script to reproduce all the results presented in the paper.
+In addition, all the figures are produced by the script `Figures_preprint.R`.

+#### Description of the data analysis workflow

 The scripts to reproduce analyses must be run in this order: